SAP-samples/ui5-cap-event-app/docs/typescript.md

 There has been a preview on TypeScript in a "UI5ers live" web conference.
 You can access the recording [on YouTube](https://www.youtube.com/watch?v=0notj9PPTho).

+The [UI5 TypeScript Hello World app](https://github.com/SAP-samples/ui5-typescript-helloworld) is a great place to learn how the project setup works.